james-yf/Uni/cs2521/Notes/Makefiles.md

 # Compiling Steps

+Although it seems compilation is one step `gcc -o source source.c` there is more to it than meets the eye.

 There are 3 distinct steps in the C compilation process.

 1. Preprocessing: Handles lines beginning with "#", so #includes, #defines, and